gurpahul/Introduction-to-React/ReactExercise1.md

 ### Next Level +++

-Want to step it up?
 Add the ability for users to add a text review to a restaurant.
-There are tons of many ways to go about this in React, something that you might want to familirize yourself with.
-Think of managing forms, or input, or even submitting a text field on a button click.
+There are many ways to go about this in React, something that you might want to familirize yourself with.
+Think of managing forms, controlled componenets, input, or even submitting a text field on a button click.